elliotclowes/learnt.me/"Anything You Can Imagine".md

 ---

 The small-scale Bag End set was kept by Jackson.
 He built it into his 1930s estate at Masterton.
-It’s a guest
+It’s a guest house for any small people who visit his home.

+---